 – After you are done sewing, pull the paper towel carefully away from the sewing line (right picture above) after you do all of the edges the center portion will come out very easily.

 – Grab a brush and cover the fabric in a thin layer of Modpodge, if you don't have Modpodge you can use tacky glue and water (just remember to use 2 portions of glue by one of water)

-– Let it dry and if necessary put weights on the corners fo the mat so it stays in place while it dry, after is completely dry repeat with another layer.
-I only did 2 and it works perfectly, but if you have a thinner fabric i would recommend you to use 3 layers.
+– Let it dry and if necessary put weights on the corners fo the mat so it stays in place while it dry.
+After the mousepad is completely dry repeat with another layer.
+I only did 2 and it works perfectly, but if you have a thinner fabric I would recommend you to use 3 layers.